conduktor/conduktor-docs/docs/gateway/interceptors/optimize/large-message-and-batch-handling.md

 ---
 version: 3.2.0
 title: Large message/batch handling
-description: Increase performance and reduce costs with cold storage of Kafka data in Cloud storage (Amazon S3/Azure Blocb storage).
+description: Increase performance and reduce costs with cold storage of Kafka data in Cloud storage (Amazon S3/Azure Blob storage).
 parent: optimize
 license: enterprise
 ---

 ## Introduction

 Large message/batch handling interceptor will save the actual message produced to gateway into a cloud storage service.

-Currently supported cloud storages are Amazon S3 or Azure Blob Storage.

-Amazon S3 or Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.

-Azure Blob Storage is a service offered by Microsoft Azure to provide blob storage.

 It helps to protect data or optimize storage in actual kafka.

+Currently supported cloud storages are Amazon S3 or Azure Blob Storage:
+ - Amazon S3 or Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
+ - Azure Blob Storage is a service offered by Microsoft Azure to provide blob storage.

 ## Configuration